himasahana-r/NLP-Based-Resume-Screening-and-Ranking-System/README.md

     ```
 5. Download the .gz files, extract them and place the dataset files in the main directory as the resume_matcher.py.

-6. Replace the path in the code with the path of the downloaded dataset file.
 ---

 ## Usage